BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **SPECIAL RULES**
  Burly, Fearless, Sworn Protector (Thorin Oakenshield, King Under the Mountain).
-Weapon Master — *Dwalin is a deadly warrior in any situation, whether he carries a weapon or is armed with just his fists.*
+Weapon Master â€” *Dwalin is a deadly warrior in any situation, whether he carries a weapon or is armed with just his fists.*
 Dwalin the Dwarf, Champion of Erebor is never considered unarmed, and never suffers the usual -1 penalty to the Duel roll for fighting with a two-handed weapon.
-The King's Axeman 2522 — *None in Middle-earth can hope to rival Dwalin's skill with an axe.*
+The King's Axeman 2522 â€” *None in Middle-earth can hope to rival Dwalin's skill with an axe.*
 Whilst he has the Infantry keyword, at the beginning of each fight, Dwalin the Dwarf, Champion of Erebor can choose to use either an axe in each hand, in which case he fights with 4 Attacks, or use a two-handed axe.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image68.jpeg)Mv F S D A W C